IGPenguin/mobile-toolkit/README.md

 📱 Useful for mobile application testing or clearing memory<br>

-📋 Target specific device easily, when there is more than one connected<br>
+📋 Target specific device easily, more than one connected<br>

 ✅ Finally skip copying device id from ``adb devices`` and targeting it explicitly ``adb -s <device_id> shell screencap``<br>